crysalead-js/dom-layer/README.md

 ## Life cycle hooks

 During `Tag` life cycle a number of callback "hooks" are called if defined.
-The available callbacks for `Tag` are:
+The available hooks for `Tag` are:

 ```js
 {